Is the constant stress you are feeling generalized anxiety?

 Generalized anxiety disorder, a mental illness that makes one ruminate and worry over anything and everything is the likely culprit.
 Whist I have always known that GAD made me a worst-case scenario thinker, I never thought that it would make me obsess over making everyone around me upset.
 But honestly, when I think about it, it makes sense.
 It is, after all, a form of obsessive worry – which can be driven by an anxiety disorder.

 To start with, it was the frequency with which I was feeling worried.
-Sadly, I was worried over each and ever interaction.
+Sadly, I was worried over each and every interaction.
 No matter who it was or in what way we were interacting.
-From social media to meeting in person, the chronic feeling that somehow I was making someone upset with me was and still is overwhelming.
+From social media to meeting in person, the chronic feeling that somehow, I was making someone upset with me was and still is overwhelming.

 As time went on, I began to notice that I became anxious interacting with, not one person, but everyone.
-The “everyone” part is key here becasue:
+The “everyone” part is key here because:

 - It was everyone.
 Best friends, family, co-workers, firefighter colleagues etc.

 - And it was constant.
 In fact, it was so prevalent that It began to scream at me like a giant electronic billboard.
 “NO ONE LIKES YOU, YOU’RE BOTHERING EVERYONE!”

 To reach an ultimate conclusion on the cause, I had to use mindfulness to bring myself into the here and now.
 By doing this, I was able to let the logic centres of my brain ask the right questions: